-What proofs do I need to show if I get work study or if I attend a career-based community college program?
+What proof do I need to show if I get work study or if I attend a career-based community college program?

-To prove you are enrolled in a career or technical education program at a community college, DTA has a one-page form that you can bring to the college to get signed.
+To prove you are enrolled in a career or technical education program at a community college, DTA has a one-page form that you can ask the college to sign.
 Or, you can submit a letter from the college that states you are enrolled and that your degree or certificate program will lead to employment.
-Submit proof of your enrollment too.
+Also give DTA proof that you are enrolled in college.

-How much in SNAP benefits will I receive?
+How much in SNAP benefits will I get?

 The monthly SNAP benefit amount is calculated based on your countable income and your expenses.
 The maximum for one person (living alone, very little income) is $189/month.

-Deductible expenses include shelter, such as rent & utilities, child care expenses so you can go to school or to work, and child support you pay for a child outside the home.
+Deductible expenses include shelter, like rent & utilities, child care expenses so you can go to school or to work, and child support you pay for a child outside the home.

 Can I get SNAP if I live with roommates?

-If you buy & prepare more than half of your meals separately from your roommates, you can apply for SNAP for yourself separate from those you share housing with.
+If you buy and prepare more than half of your meals separately from your roommates, you can apply for SNAP for yourself - separate from those you share housing with.

-If you buy & prepare most of you meals together, you must apply for SNAP with your roommates; and they must also meet the other program rules and report their income.
+If you buy and prepare most of your meals together, you must apply for SNAP with your roommates; they must also meet the other program rules and report their income.

 Can I get SNAP if I still live with my parents?

-If you are 22 or older, and if you buy and prepare more than half your meals separately from your parents, you can still apply for benefits for yourself.
+If you are 22 or older, and you buy and prepare more than half your meals separately from your parents, you can apply for benefits for yourself.

 If you are 18-22, federal rules do not allow you to get food stamps separately from your parents, even if you barely share meals with them.
 If you meet one of the above eligibility

-rules, you & your parents must apply for benefits together and report all family income.
+rules, you and your parents must apply for benefits together and report all family income.

 Can I get SNAP if I live in a dorm?

-If you live on-campus and get more than half your meals from a school meal plan, you don’t qualify for SNAP/ food stamp benefits.
+If you live on-campus and get more than half your meals from a school meal plan, you do not qualify for SNAP/ food stamp benefits.

 How do I apply for SNAP?